What should you expect?

 • The studio is non-denominational but also all-accepting.
 We incorporate yoga philosophy but we do not incorporate any type of religious philosophy.

 • Classes can range in size between 2 and 20 people but we always have space for everyone.

 • We practice barefoot on yoga (sticky) mats.
 If you don’t own one we have loaner mats you can use and clean afterwards.
 Exercise mats are not a suitable substitute for a yoga mat.

-• Yoga postures release toxins in the body so drink water after class.
+• Yoga postures release toxins in the body through the organs and glands so drink water after class.
 You already drink lots of water?
 Drink more!

 • For your first visit, please arrive 15 minutes early to fill out a brief release form.